VesselTok: Tokenizing Vessel-like 3D Biomedical Graph Representations for Reconstruction and Generation: Link Prediction via Conditional Flow Matching

 \subsection{Setup}

 We tackle the link prediction (infill) task using a conditional flow-matching model.
 To construct training pairs, we generate a synthetic partial-observation dataset from each point cloud \(\mathbf{P}\).
 Concretely, we randomly select \(5\%\) of points \(p \in \mathbf{P}\) and, for each selected point, remove all nodes in its \(20\)-hop neighborhood, yielding a partial input \(\tilde{\mathbf{P}}\).
+This procedure removes $\sim$40\% of spatially adjacent edges.
+For validation and test samples, the edge mask is fixed, whereas for training samples, the edge removal is resampled on each iteration.
 This partial point cloud serves as the conditioning signal.
 For training, both the original point cloud \(\mathbf{P}\) and its partial counterpart \(\tilde{\mathbf{P}}\) are encoded with the same encoder $\mathcal{T}$.
 We use a DiT-style architecture to implement conditional flow matching on the latent representation.
 At inference time, only the incomplete point cloud is available, and the model infills the missing regions based on the learned prior.
 We train the infill model exclusively on the training split.
 For evaluation, we fix a random seed, generate partial observations \(\tilde{\mathbf{P}}\) from the test split using the same masking protocol, and report performance on these held-out incomplete graphs.\\

 \textbf{Training details.} We perform the link prediction task on the ATM split only, using 198 training samples.
 The conditional flow-matching model is trained for \(\,10{,}000\) epochs with an \(\,800\)-epoch warm-up.
 The learning rate is linearly increased from \(1\times 10^{-6}\) to \(1\times 10^{-4}\) during warm-up and then kept fixed at \(1\times 10^{-4}\) for the remaining epochs.
-As backbone, we adopt the DiT architecture from~\cite{peebles2022scalable}, configured with \(16\) double-stream blocks and \(8\) single-stream blocks~\cite{zhao2025hunyuan3d}.
+As backbone, we adopt the DiT architecture from~\cite{peebles2023scalable}, configured with \(16\) double-stream blocks and \(8\) single-stream blocks~\cite{zhao2025hunyuan3d}.
 During training, we apply a random 3D rotation to each point-cloud sample for data augmentation.
 The model is trained with a batch size of \(16\) on a single GPU (NVIDIA A100 GPU, 80 GB VRAM), and training completes in approximately two days.